 In post primary schools physical distancing of 2m where possible or at least 1m should be maintained between desks or between individual students or staff.
-This is in place.

 As far as possible and practical, students would remain in the classroom and teachers would move between rooms.
-This is now in place for students in St Kevin's Community College.

 As far as possible and practical students would be assigned to a main class cohort which would remain in the classroom for most subjects, with teachers moving between rooms.
-This is in place.